autocore-ai/autocore_pcu_doc/docs/Simulation.md

 1. Connect to PCU 2 via VNC using default user name and password.

+2. Set ROS_MASTER_URI according to PCU 1, ROS_IP according to PCU 2.

-2. Download the Autoware.AI source code to PCU or transfer through network.
+3. Download the Autoware.AI source code to PCU or transfer through network.

-3. Build the project and source.
+4. Build the project and source.

-4. Launch the required planning nodes by Runtime Manager GUI or ROS commands.
+5. Launch the required planning nodes by Runtime Manager GUI or ROS commands.

    The following three nodes are required to run the simulation.